eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 For more information, see [Section 4.5](#45-wscd-architecture-types).
 Other actors in the ecosystem do not need to interact with or explicitly trust a WSCD supplier.
-As explained in [Section 6.5.3](#653-wallet-unit-activation), Wallet Providers provide a Wallet Unit Attestation (WUA) to the Wallet Unit.
+As explained in [Section 6.5.3](#653-wallet-unit-activation), Wallet Providers provide Wallet Unit Attestations (WUA) to the Wallet Unit.
 The WUA attests that the Wallet Unit and all of its components, including the WSCD, comply with the relevant requirements.